FlyfishSec/rsGen/README.md

  rsGen - Reverse Shell Payload Generator.
  =

-  rsGen is a Reverse Shell Payload Generator for hacking. built by Windows Batch and Jscript.
+  rsGen is a Reverse Shell Payload Generator for hacking.
+I write through windows batch.
 The main features include native command generation and variant command generation.
 In version 2.0, I added a tcp tunnel feature to receive shell("-ngrok" and "-pgrok").

   I will be constantly updating this tool, if you have found any bugs or issues, please let me know via GitHub Issues and i will try my best to get it resolved quickly.